Klout's Score Drops to Zero as It Announces Plans to Close Down - Slashdot

 Somewhere there is an exasperated coder trying to get his resume in order.

-Power of Positive Thinking (Score:2)
+Power of Positive Thinking (Score:3)

 It's not about the Klout score, it's about the girth.